wechaty/docusaurus/docusaurus/docs/howto/event.md

 ---
-title: 'Creating a bot from Scratch'
+title: 'Adding Events and Customising a bot'
 ---

 <!-- MDX import -->